About Dr Lewis Blennerhassett

 But if I can explain all of the pros and cons of a procedure – outcome, recovery, risks, costs etc. – and enable the patient to weigh it all up, then they are much more empowered and content with their decision not to proceed.

-Do you feel there is a difference between the public’s perception of cosmetic surgery and the type of people who undertake procedures, versus what actually occurs in reality - i.e. big lips, big breast implants, men’s magazine models versus subtle implants, mothers wanting to restore their bodies after children etc
+Do you feel there is a difference between the public’s perception of plastic surgery and the type of people who undergo procedures, versus what actually occurs in reality?

 I was once asked by a radio host, when they realised plastic surgeons operate in children’s hospitals, the question “What is the world coming to when children are having plastic surgery?”.
 This radio host had obviously never seen a child after they had their prominent ears corrected, or a birthmark removed from their face, or a cleft lip repair.
 Unfortunately, this is the misconception.

-What we see in the magazines is the fringe end of cosmetic surgery and definitely not the 99 per cent of patients that we see.
+What we see in the magazines is the fringe end of plastic/cosmetic surgery and definitely not the 99 per cent of patients that we see.

-What we see in the magazines is the fringe end of cosmetic surgery and definitely not the 99 per cent of patients that we see.
+What we see in the magazines is the fringe end of plastic/cosmetic surgery and definitely not the 99 per cent of patients that we see.

 What procedures are becoming more popular and what are decreasing?